Back to Me (Lindsay Lohan song)

 "Back to Me" is a song recorded by American singer Lindsay Lohan for her upcoming third studio album.
 It was written by Alma Miettinen, Chiara Hunter and its producer Mark Ralph.
 The song, which was Lohan's first single in twelve years, was released to digital platforms on April 3, 2020, by Casablanca Records.
+It received mostly positive reviews from the critics.